 Surrender the idea that God is anything other than a universal source of complete unconditional love.
 Let go of the idea that God is there to punish, control or condemn you.
 The true “sin” is not in denying the existence of God, the true “sin” is believing that God is even capable of hurting you in the first place.

 When you are praying to God, you are praying to that boundless, egoless source of love that is your true nature.
 This divine source of purity and peace wants the very best for you.
 Prayer is a way of communing with this divine source.
-Prayer is a way of allowing the Beloved to fulfil its ultimate desire: for you to be happy, whole and at peace.
+Prayer is a way of allowing the Beloved to fulfill its ultimate desire: for you to be happy, whole and at peace.

 Thanking God/Love/Divine will also increase your gratitude for life tenfold.
 The more you find to be thankful for, the happier you will feel, and the happier you feel, the more you are thankful for.
 It’s a beautiful cycle!